(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Help, I don’t have almond flour!

-If you don’t have almond flour or you don’t want to use it, feel free to use oat flour instead.
+If you don’t have almond flour or you don’t want to use it in this recipe, feel free to use oat flour instead.
 I prefer almond flour since the cookies can be a bit crunchy with oat flour.
-If you do want to use oat flour instead of almond flour, add 2 TBS melted coconut oil (or other oil) to the dough.
-This will help it to not be as hard.
+If you do want to use oat flour instead of almond flour, add 2 TBS melted coconut oil (or other neutral oil/dairy free butter) to the dough.
+This will help it to not be as hard!

 What if I don’t have tahini?